Skip to main content

 Process of applying

 After submitting the required documents, the Austrian immigration authorities will process the application.
-If successful, applicants will receive a visa or work permit that allows them to live and work in Austria.
-In most cases, work permits are issued for a limited time (such as two years), and workers must apply for renewal or permanent residence after this period.
+If successful, applicants will receive a residence title or permit that allows them to live and work in Austria under the conditions stated in the permit.
+In many cases, permits are issued for a limited time and can later be renewed or converted if the legal requirements are met.

 Additional considerations